 How can the SSL Strip trick both the browser and the website’s server?
 The SSL Strip takes advantage of the way most users come to SSL websites.
 The majority of visitors connect to a website’s page that redirects through a 302 redirect, or they arrive on an SSL page via a link from a non-SSL site.
-If the victim wants, for instance, to buy a product and types the URL www.buyme.com in the address bar, the browser connects to the attacker machine and waits for a response from the server.
+If the victim wants, for instance, to buy a product and types the URL www.buyme.com in the address bar, the browser connects to the attacker's machine and waits for a response from the server.
 In an SSL Strip, the attacker, in turn, forwards the victim’s request to the online shop’s server and receives the secure HTTPS payment page.
-For example: https://www.buyme.com.
+For example https://www.buyme.com.
 At this point, the attacker has complete control over the secure payment page.
 He downgrades it from HTTPS to HTTP and sends it back to the victim’s browser.
 The browser is now redirected to http://www.buyme.com.
 From now onward, all the victim’s data will be transferred in plain text format, and the attacker will be able to intercept it.
 Meanwhile, the website’s server will think that it has successfully established the secure connection, which indeed it has—but with the attacker’s machine, not the victim’s.

 SSL Strip attacks can be implemented in a number of ways.
 The most common method is by creating a hotspot and allowing the victims to connect to it.
 Many attackers establish fake hotspots with names similar to legitimate hotspot names, for example, “Starbucks Coffee” instead of “Starbucks”.
 Unaware, the user connects to the malicious hotspot.
 Once the user tries to connect to the server, the attacker uses his control over the hotspot and attacks the user.

 After the successful implementation of an SSL strip attack, the victim’s information is transferred in plain text format and can be easily intercepted by anyone, including the attacker.
 This results in a breach in the integrity and confidentiality of personal identifiable information (PII) such as login credentials, bank accounts, sensitive business data, etc. Hence the threat of this vulnerability is easily understood and may have varying implications to your digital presence.
 Your business relies on encrypted communications to transact securely across the edge to the endpoint.
 But what if you can’t trust the identifying certificates on each end of the channel?
-Without this trust, you can’t engage in e-commerce web transactions and online banking that your consumers now rely on without having a second thought about security.<
+Without this trust, you can’t engage in e-commerce web transactions and online banking that your consumers now rely on without having a second thought about security.

+SSL stripping attacks can work only on websites that encrypt only their login page.
+Hence, websites that use both HTTP and HTTPS in their setup are vulnerable to SSL stripping attacks.
 The question to be answered now is this: what can we do to secure ourselves against this threat?
 Is the adoption of HTTPS and the Chrome updates a panacea?